Processed flikr image stream "seascape" (flickr.com/search/show/?q=seascape)presented with the footage taken on the Sea of Japan moonlit coast.

 This performance quotes from two cultural sources that were first presented to the world in 1969: Sol Lewitt's "Sentences on Conceptual Art" and Jimi Hendrix's "Star Spangled Banner" rendition from Woodstock concert.
 Each came to define its own distinct territory within a greater set of American and global cultural activities.
 Set against the backdrop of Vietnam War and counter-culture movement in USA, both manifestos acted as transgressive activities but over the years have been internalized into their respective fields of practice, essentially becoming right-of-passage events.
-By bringing together these seemingly incongruent narratives into a singles performance event, we attempt to give the audience members a space to consider the works within their original historical narrative.
+By bringing together these seemingly incongruent narratives into a singles performance event, we attempt to give the audience members a space to consider the works within their common historical narrative.

 Merry-go-round in a suburban American mall presents a parade of businesses, logos, shoppers and other elements of retail experience.